About this group

 - Value £3,000 or 12 months of vet's fees cover (whichever is reached sooner).

-- Regular Up to £7,000 of vet fee cover and the option of no excess for pets under 9.
+- Regular A liftime policy with up to £7,000 of vet fee cover and the option of no excess for pets under 9.

 Bought By Many has also created three policies that are like nothing else on the market: